Komodo National Park

-Komodo National Park has been selected as one of the New7Wonders of Nature.
+Komodo National Park has been selected as one of the New 7 Wonders of Nature.
 The waters surrounding Komodo island contain rich marine biodiversity.
 Komodo islands is also a part of the Coral Triangle, which contains some of the richest marine biodiversity on Earth.

+It is also a WWF Global 200 Marine Eco-region, a WWF/IUCN Centre of Plant Diversity, one of the world's Endemic Bird Areas and an ASEAN Heritage Park.

 History

+The island of Padar and part of Rinca were established as nature reserves in 1938.

+Komodo Island was declared a nature reserve in 1965, and in January 1977 as a biosphere reserve under the UNESCO Man and Biosphere Reserve Programme.

+In 1980 the islands of Komodo, Padar, Rinca and Gili Motong and the surrounding waters were declared a national park, for a total of 75000 ha.

+In 1984 the national park was extended to 219322 ha in order to include the marine area Mbeliling / Ngorang (31000 ha), and Wae Wuul / Mburak Recreation Parks (3000 ha) on mainland Flores.
+The marine zone covers 60% of the national park area.

+In 1991 the national park was declared a UNESCO World Heritage Site.

+In 2005 it was designated an ASEAN Heritage Park.

-Komodo National Park was established in 1980.
-It was declared a World Heritage Site and a Man and Biosphere Reserve by UNESCO in 1991.
-The park was initially established to conserve the unique Komodo dragon (Varanus komodoensis), first discovered by the scientific world in 1912 by Lieutenant J. K. H. van Steyn van Henbroek, the Civil Administrator in Reo, Flores Island.
+The park was initially established to conserve the unique Komodo dragon (Varanus komodoensis), first discovered by the scientific world in 1912 through Lieutenant J. K. H. van Steyn van Hensbroek, the Civil Administrator in Reo, Flores Island.
 Since then conservation goals have expanded to protecting the entire biodiversity of the region, both marine and terrestrial.